wendywinata128/be-assignment/README.md

 ### Transaction Service
 - `POST /transaction/send` Send money

 - `POST /transaction/withdraw` Withdraw money

 - `POST /transaction/recurring` Recurring transaction

 ## Application Logic
 ### Core Transaction Process
 1. Request body for transaction will be validated with `express-validator` library.
+Validations saved in `validations folder`
-2. Receiver transaction will be checked if exist with `checkIfReceiverExist` methods.
+2. Receiver of the transaction will be checked if exist with `checkIfReceiverExist` methods.
 3. Payment Account will be checked if exist.
 4. Currency will be checked if exist.
-5. Transaction currency will be **converted** to payment account currency.
+5. Transaction amount will be **converted** to payment account currency.
+This process can be found in `src/lib/currencies.js`
-6. Payment account balance will be checked if enough.
+6. Payment account balance will be checked if theres enough balance to do transaction.
 7. **If all validations is passed, transaction will be created**.
-8. User payment history will be created.
+8. A payment history record for the user will be created.
-9. User payment account will be updated with new balance.
+9. The user's payment account balance will be updated to reflect the new amount.

 ### Recurring Proccess
 1. Request body for recurring process will be validated with `express-validator` library.
-2. Store recurring details into `transaction recurring table`
+2. Recurring details will be stored into `transaction recurring table`
 3. Recurring transaction will be scheduled with `node-cron` library.
 4. In scheduled cron, we will call [Transaction Process](#core-transaction-process).
-5. If `processTransaction` failed, scheduled task will be stopped and status data in `transaction recurring table` will be updated to false.
+5. If `processTransaction` failed, scheduled task will be stopped and status column in `transaction recurring data` will be updated to false.

 ### Maintain Recurring Process
 The reason I choose to store recurring details in `transaction recurring table` because I want to maintain recurring process everytime application restarted.
 The process will be as follow :